 Do you use other marketing tools that you’ll need to integrate?
 As you’re preparing for a website project, think through the data that pulls from your site into other tools (or vice versa) to build out your list.
 You wouldn’t want to miss things like Facebook Pixel, Google Tag Manager or OptinMonster.

 Account Access When Preparing for a Website Project

 It’s fairly common for our team to run into issues with two-step verification when clients grant us access to their various technical accounts.
 Two-step verification is great for security but can get pretty tricky when someone other than the owner of the account needs access.

 To avoid issues, we’d recommend either creating a user account for the website service or agency that you can then delete after the website has launched.
 Another option would be to plan a time that you’re both available so that you’re able to send along the code in a timely manner (and before it expires).

 Sharing Access to Accounts

 Sharing sensitive information like account passwords should not be taken lightly.
 Please, think twice before sending them along in an email.

 Luckily, there are tools out there that can add an extra level of security to any sensitive information you need to share.
-We like using Pivnote, a free tool that allows you to send notes that self-destruct after they’re read.
+We like using Privnote, a free tool that allows you to send notes that self-destruct after they’re read.
 That way, you can be sure your nonprofit’s information is not accessible to any unsavory characters through less secure communications, like email.